scality/Zenko/docs/Installation/Installation_Guide.rst

     If the command is successful, the output from Helm is extensive.

-5. To see K8s’s progress creating pods for Zenko, the command:
+#.
+To see K8s’s progress creating pods for Zenko, the command

     ::